Main Menu

 Beautiful young havanese dog is sitting on a gravel forest road in soft light in late summer

-These dogs can make good watchdogs alert their owners of strangers, but their small size puts them at a disadvantage as a guard dog (as much as they might like to think differently).
-They are generally good to other pets in the house, though they may bark excessively without additional training.
+The breed makes for a good lookout as they are quick to alert their owners of the presence of strangers, but their petite size puts them at a significant disadvantage as a guard dog (as much as they might like to believe differently).
+They are generally good with other pets in the house, although they may bark excessively without additional training.

-Havanese dogs require regular grooming sessions.
-Brush the coat of your Havanese pet dog at least two to three times a week, removing any tangles that could eventually result in matting.
-Though the price can be high, a professional grooming is often the most effective.
+The Havanese breed requires regular grooming sessions.
+Brush your Havanese’s coast at least two to three times a week, removing any knots or tangles that could eventually result in matting.
+Though the expense can be high, professional grooming is often the most effective.
+They would need a bath every 1-2 weeks, but the frequency depends on the thickness of the coat and how dirty they may become.

 Never brush its coat when it is dry.
 If you brush the coat when they have not recently had a bath, spray water or waterless shampoo on the coat before brushing.